johnhomelan/aun-filestore/README.md

 # Aims #
-The main aim of this project is to create an Econet fileserver implementation, which communicates using Acorns AUN protocol (Econet over IP/UDP).
+The main aim of this project is to create an Econet fileserver implementation, which communicates using Acorn's AUN protocol (Econet over IP/UDP).

 Our target platform is Linux and Unix like environments, with Windows as a target for later development (trying not to build things in away that will never work with windows).